mehul2015/eggTimer/README.md

 # eggTimer
-A basic iOS app which uses the concepts of UIProgressView and AVFoundation library to play sounds.
+A basic iOS app which uses the concepts of UIProgressView and also the AVFoundation library to play sounds.